abhinaykumar/shorts/_posts/2021-06-20-equity-for-a-service.md

 This article proposes an idea where business owners and the customer both have something valuable to get every time they pay a premium for a service.
 The idea tries to tackle two types of problems.

-Problem 1: I'm a product owner and I want my customers to stay loyal to my product.
+**Problem 1**: I'm a product owner and I want my customers to stay loyal to my product.
 I do not want my customers switching to another product when offered a lower pricing or cashbacks.

-Problem 2: I'm a product user and I have to pay a “surge” amount to use the service when I need it the most.
+**Problem 2**: I'm a product user and I have to pay a “surge” amount to use the service when I need it the most.
 I naturally get inclined towards a service that quotes a lesser price at that point.
 What am I getting out of this premium that I pay?

 How do we solve both problems?